 Some bipartisan busybodies in the Senate are pushing a bill they claim will take aim at sex trafficking—but as usual, their lofty claims don’t square with reality.
 The “Stop Enabling Sex Traffickers Act” would do nothing to actually stop sexual exploitation, but it will lay waste to the legal framework that supports the internet as we know it.

-18 U.S.C. § 2257 AB 332 AB 1576 AB 1576 Announcements CalOSHA Censorship Civil Rights Digital Discrimination Events First Amendment FSC Awards FSC Board of Directors Elections FSC Summit Fundraiser GDPR gTLD gTLDs HIV Decriminalization Hot Girls Wanted HTTPS Human Trafficking ICANN ICM In Memoriam LA City Condom Ordinance Measure B Net Neutrality PASS performers Piracy Pleasure Products Politics Privacy Proposition 60 Public Health Crisis regulation Sexual Health sex work Sex Work Decriminalization Sex Worker Rights Statement by the Executive Director sTLD Support
+18 U.S.C. § 2257 AB 332 Adult Entertainment adult industry Announcements CalOSHA Censorship Civil Rights Digital Discrimination Events First Amendment FOSTA FSC Awards FSC Board of Directors Elections Fundraiser gTLDs HIV Decriminalization Hot Girls Wanted Human Trafficking ICANN ICM LA City Condom Ordinance law Measure B Net Neutrality PASS Piracy Pleasure Products Politics porn Privacy Proposition 60 Public Health Crisis Section 230 SESTA Sex Trafficking Sexual Health sex work Sex Work Decriminalization Sex Worker Rights Sex Workers Statement by the Executive Director sTLD Support

 - Net Neutrality: Comcast Finally Stops Squeezing Heavy Net Users (AVN)

 - Trump Administration Begins A Shadow War On Adult (AVN)

 - Legislation Would Commission Study of Cryptocurrency in Sex Trafficking (XBIZ)